Last Updated: February 2020

 Lowest Repositioning Cruise Rates Often Emerge 2-3 Months Prior to Departure

 This comes contrary to common advice for booking cruises.
 Often with cruises, it’s recommended to book as early as possible to score the best deal.
-And there are indeed some great repositioning cruise deals that can be scored in advance.
+And there are indeed some great repositioning cruise deals that can be scored far in advance.
 But for particularly common routes, like transatlantic repositioning cruises, rates are sometimes slashed in the few months leading up to embarkation.

 Understand the economics at play.
 Those who book a cruise in advance have an option to cancel and receive a full or partial refund up until about 2-3 months before the cruise departs.
 This is known as the cancelation period and it varies by cruise line, ship, and itinerary.
 Once the cancelation period ends, anyone who booked the cruise are locked into it.
-Therefor, the cruise lines don’t really know their true occupancy count is unknown until that time frame.
+Therefor, the cruise lines don’t really know their true occupancy count until that time frame.